denten-books/plain-text/3-format.md

 case with Wittgenstein's logical mechanisms, Ransom imagines a perfected kind of a machine that represents the ideal of the aesthetic object.

-These notes on Hegel are not meant to present a definitive history of formalism in Western aesthetics.
-Rather, they point to series of related folds or creases in that tradition, in an arrangement that repeats throughout the vast body of literature on the topic.
-The imprints of these complications resonate through the work of critics, from Samuel Taylor Coleridge, W.K.
-Wimsatt, John Crowe Ransom, Theodor W. Adorno, and Hans-Georg Gadamer puzzled at the dual status of literature between the universal and the concrete.
-For example, for Coleridge, the excellence of Shakespeare's works consisted in "that union and interpenetration of the universal and the particular" [@coleridge_friend_1969, 457].
-Wimsatt cites these passages to write that "in one terminology or another this idea of a concrete universal is found in most metaphysical aesthetic of the eighteenth and nineteenth centuries" [@wimsatt_verbal_1954, 72].
-Wimsatt concludes by writing that in each individual poem there is something "which can never be expressed in other terms."
-Like irrational numbers, poetry and poetic language for Wimsatt can only be approached at their limit, not as "all it would be, yet all that can be had" [@wimsatt_structure_1947, 280].
-Hegel's "concrete universal" formula captures an essential property of literature in its dual movement between the material and the ideal worlds.

-Like Sontag, Shklovsky and his fellow members of the "OPOYAZ" group (instrumental in developing the notion of formalist poetics) were responding negatively to the Hegelian tradition of reading for deep, symbolic interpretation.
-In a seminal 1917 volume on the "Theory of Poetic Language," Osip Brik wrote, mockingly:[^ln4-translate]

-> "The art of poetry is a symbolic art.
-The language of poetry is a symbolic language.
-Euphony and rhythm are the fair garments that clothe the fruits of poetic inspiration."
-That is the solidly established and prevailing opinion.
-It is not a surprise then, that the study of poetic structure is limited to the sphere of obvious euphonic resources like rhythm, alliteration, assonance, and onomatopoeia [...]
-Poetic criticism is reduced to the judgment of "effective" and "ineffective" sound combinations, where the criteria for effect is reduced to a critic's personal taste [@shklovksy_sborniki_1917, 24].

-What did Brik and company see as the alternative to symbolism?
-The seminal series of "OPOYAZ" publications, appearing between 1916 and 1920, gave a unified program to a group of formalist scholars that included Viktor Shklovsky, Osip Brik, Lev Yakubinsky, Boris Eichenbaum, and Roman Jakobson, among others.
+These notes on Plato and Hegel are not meant to present a definitive history of formalism in Western aesthetics.
+Rather, they point to series of related folds and creases in that tradition, appearing around the concept of form with some regularity.
+This dual motion of form at once towards the outward shape and inward formula is perhaps most starkly visible in the intellectual legacy of Russian formalism in the first few decades of 20th century.
+The seminal series of "OPOYAZ" publications, appearing between 1916 and 1920, gave a unified program to a group of literary scholars that included Viktor Shklovsky, Osip Brik, Lev Yakubinsky, Boris Eichenbaum, and Roman Jakobson, among others.
 Collectively, the volumes strike out in two distinct, but complementary directions.

 A set of essays by Brik, Shklovsky, Yakubinski, and others contrapose "sound"